ufo-kit/ufo-filters/docs/filters.rst

     Computes and applies a fourier filter to correct phase-shifted data.
     Expects frequencies as an input and produces frequencies as an output.
+    Propagation distance can be specified for both x and y directions together by the :gobj:prop:`distance` parameter or separately by :gobj:prop:`distance-x` and :gobj:prop:`distance-y`, which is useful e.g. when pixel size is not symmetrical.

     .. gobj:prop:: method:enum